box/developer.box.com/pages/sign/technical-use-cases/index.md

 There are two other types of documents that already have the necessary information for the Box Sign service to recognize the signature properties.
-The [sign templates][sign-templates], managed in the Box application, and the [structured documents][sign-structured-docs], which are typically generated documents, containing specific tags representing the signature properties.
+The [sign templates][sign-templates], managed in the Box application, and the [structured documents][sign-structured-docs], which are dynamically generated documents, containing specific tags representing the signature properties.

 <Next>